watir/watirbook/installation/ubuntu-11-04.md

     it somewhere on your PATH.
 More info at http://code.google.com/p/selenium/wiki/ChromeDriver.
     (...)

-Looks like we have to install something called chromedriver executable.
+Looks like we have to install something called *chromedriver executable*.
 Fortunately, the error message is pretty clear.
-Download `chromedriver_linux32_14.0.836.0.zip` (ChromeDriver server for linux32) from http://code.google.com/p/chromium/downloads/list and unzip it (mouse right click and then `Extract Here`, for example).
+Download `chromedriver_linux32_14.0.836.0.zip` (or newer version, the description should be *ChromeDriver server for linux32*) from *http://code.google.com/p/chromium/downloads/list* and unzip it (mouse right click and then *Extract Here*, for example).
 You will get a file named `chromedriver`.
-Put it "somewhere on your PATH", as the error message said.
-If you have no idea what that means, read on.
-To find out where to put `chromedriver` file, type `echo $PATH` in Terminal:
+Put it *somewhere on your PATH*, as the error message said.

-    $ echo $PATH
-    /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games

-So, in my case, these folders are on my PATH: `/usr/local/sbin`, `/usr/local/bin`, `/usr/sbin` `/usr/bin`, `/sbin`, `/bin` and `/usr/games`.

- `/usr/games` looked like a good place to put the file.
-(Sounds like `chromedriver` will have the most fun there.)
-You can copy the file from Terminal, or with Nautilus (default Ubuntu file manager).
-To open the folder in Nautilus, go to *Places > Computer > File System > usr > games*.
-But Nautilus complained when I tried to copy the file there.
-It said: `Error while moving "chromedriver"` and `There was an error moving the file into /usr/games` and *Show more details* said `Error moving file: Permission denied`.
-But, I could not find a way to provide root password.
-So, I have tried to copy the file to all other folders in my PATH.
-Can you guess what happened?
-Yes, `Error moving file: Permission denied`.

-Terminal to the rescue! `chromedriver` file is at my Desktop folder, and to copy it to, go to Desktop in Terminal and use this (you will have to provide root password):

-    $ sudo cp chromedriver /usr/games/

-Just to see if it would work, I tried to execute it with `/usr/games/chromedriver`:

-    $ /usr/games/chromedriver
-    bash: /usr/games/chromedriver: Permission denied

-But, as you can see, I got `Permission denied` error message.
-The only thing left is to add a folder to the PATH that is accessible without using `sudo`.
 The easiest way to do it on Ubuntu is to create a folder called `bin` in your home folder (`/home/zeljko/bin` in my case).
-You have to reboot (or at least log out and then log in, but I have not checked that) and by some magic (provided by /home/zeljko/.profile file in my case) `/home/zeljko/bin` will appear in your PATH:
+You have to reboot (or at least log out and then log in, but I have not checked that) and by some magic (provided by `/home/zeljko/.profile` file in my case) `/home/zeljko/bin` folder will appear in your PATH:

     $ echo $PATH
     /home/zeljko/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games